OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-28.md

 ## Proverbs 28:1

-The wicked flee when no one pursues, but the righteous are as bold as a lion.
+The wicked run away even though no one is chasing, but the righteous stand as confident as a lion.

 ## Proverbs 28:2